Sahar Rakhshanfar

 Case File: 190211

-Decision Date:
+- Decision Date:

-December 01, 2021
+- December 01, 2021

 Caution

-Current Status:
+- Current Status:

-Completed
+- Completed

-• Despite previous remediation by the College, your records were unsatisfactory in this case, which suggested that you had poor insight into the previous deficiencies of your recordkeeping.
+As a result of a complaint, the Inquiries, Complaints and Reports Committee decided to caution Dr. Sahar Rakhshanfar as follows: • Despite previous remediation by the College, your records were unsatisfactory in this case, which suggested that you had poor insight into the previous deficiencies of your recordkeeping.
 As a dentist in Ontario, you have a professional, legal and ethical responsibility to maintain a complete documentation of each patient’s dental care.
 Such documentation must include a clear and accurate record of your clinical observations and diagnosis, treatment options, the proposed and accepted treatment plan, a record of the treatment performed, details about any referrals, and the prognosis and/or outcome of treatment, all with reference to the correct teeth numbers.
 Clear, accurate and up-to-date patient records are essential to the delivery of high quality care.
-You must take seriously the remediation of recordkeeping deficiencies in your practice, because failure to do so again, after multiple remedial efforts, may result in more serious action being taken in the future.
+You must take seriously the remediation of recordkeeping deficiencies in your practice, because failure to do so again, after multiple remedial efforts, may result in more serious action being taken in the future. • In order to obtain your patient’s fully informed consent, it is imperative that you fully discuss your diagnoses, recommendations and treatment options with your patient, including the complexity and nature of the proposed treatments, and the associated risks of treatment.
+You must fully document the details of these discussions and the patient’s decision in your clinical notes, particularly when the discussion concerns complicated and extensive treatment. • With respect to your implant dentistry practice, you must perform a fulsome preliminary evaluation of the patient, which includes considering the physical and medical suitability of the patient to undergo dental implant treatment.
+You must complete a thorough pre-surgical assessment, including diagnostic work-ups, and prepare a comprehensive treatment plan.
+You must place dental implants at the correct positions, depths and angulations to ensure the viability of the implants and to allow for the fabrication of a functional and aesthetic prosthesis. • You must ensure that you never allow a patient to dictate the treatment you provide, particularly where doing so would be contrary to your professional judgement. • You should reflect on the seriousness of the panel’s concerns.
+You should diligently and consistently incorporate the lessons learned from the remediation ordered by the Discipline and ICR Committees such that your practice will be remediated.

 Terms, Conditions and Limitations In Effect